Premier League Review - Matchday 8

 Wolves are unbeaten in six games now, and unchanged in eight games, which is a Premier League record.
 They also climbed to seventh place on the back of this win against a Crystal Palace side still looking for their first home goal.

-Palace goalkeeper Wayne Hennessy, playing against his former side, made a fine one-handed save from Jiminez after half an hour, but he could do nothing about Doherty's second half goal which beat him inside his near post.
+Palace goalkeeper Wayne Hennessy, playing against his former side, made a fine one-handed save from Jimenez after half an hour, but he could do nothing about Doherty's second half goal which beat him inside his near post.
 That goal secured Wolves their fourth win of the season, but they were grateful to their goalkeeper Rui Patricio for a fine double save.

 Leicester 1 Everton 2